paulafortuna/IP-M_abusive_models_generalize/README.md

 ## Datasets

 For these experiments there are some needed datasets.
-These are not provided on my repository but only listed here instead: [W&H](full-URL-of-wiki-page)(https://github.com/ZeerakW/hatespeech) [Lets go to Quora](https://www.quora.com)
+These are not provided on my repository but only listed here instead:[W&H](https://github.com/ZeerakW/hatespeech)
 I also provide a repository where I've conducted some data manipulation for dataset preparation.

 For dataset division we kept only train tests when such a division existed.
 We also use a schema for standardized category conversion: